microsoft/FHIRPower/README.md

 ### Power Platform Connectors for Azure API for FHIR
 A connector is a proxy or a wrapper around an API that allows the underlying service to talk to Microsoft Power Platform.
 Connectors provide a way for users to leverage a set of pre-built actions and triggers to build applications and workflows.

-The two Connectors that works with Azure API for FHIR contain a subset of FHIR Resources and are bi-directional supporting both reads and writes to the FHIR Service.
+The two Connectors that work with Azure API for FHIR contain a subset of FHIR Resources and are bi-directional, supporting both reads and writes to the FHIR Service.

 **[FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/)** and **[FHIRClinical](
 https://docs.microsoft.com/en-us/connectors/fhirclinical/)** are certified custom connectors that allows for building secure healthcare applications to enable interoperability using FHIR.